Byron/gitoxide/crate-status.md

 * [ ] create and update graphs and graph files
 * [x] API documentation
     * [ ] Some examples

+### git-tempfile

+* [x] registered temporary files which are deleted automatically as the process terminates.

 ### git-config
 * [ ] read